 Raspberry Pi Motion Sensor Software Setup

-In order to bring our Raspberry Pi Motion sensor circuit to life we will need to do a little programming.
-This is relatively easy and much like our introductory post to the Raspberry Pi GPIO pins is a really good way to learn the basics of python.
+To bring our Raspberry Pi Motion sensor circuit to life, we will need to do a little programming.
+This programming is relatively easy and much like our introductory post to the Raspberry Pi GPIO pins is an excellent way to learn the basics of python.

 Firstly, on your Pi enter the following command to create a python script and load it in the nano text editor.

 If you don’t feel like typing out the full script you can directly download, unzip and enter the script folder on the Pi by entering the commands below.
 Alternatively, you can also download it directly from my GitHub page.

 sudo wget https://github.com/pimylifeup/motion_sensor/archive/master.zip unzip master.zip cd ./motion_sensor-master